adamdecaf/docs/docs/wire/index.md

 ### Kubernetes

-The following snippet runs the FED Server on [Kubernetes](https://kubernetes.io/docs/tutorials/kubernetes-basics/) in the `apps` namespace.
+The following snippet runs the WIRE Server on [Kubernetes](https://kubernetes.io/docs/tutorials/kubernetes-basics/) in the `apps` namespace.
 You could reach the fed instance at the following URL from inside the cluster.

 ```
 # Needs to be ran from inside the cluster